GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/FAQ-August-2019.md

-For our demonstration this weekend at DEF CON, we showed off two baseline open source cores—one based upon Rocket from Berkeley and one based upon Piccolo from Bluespec—one SSITH securitized core from the SRI/Cambridge team, and one anonymous core from another performer on the program.
+For our demonstration this weekend at DEF CON, we showed off two baseline open source cores—one based upon Rocket from Berkeley and one based upon Piccolo from Bluespec—as well as one SSITH securitized core from the SRI/Cambridge team and one anonymous core from another performer on the program.
 Performers in the program have undoubtedly already released many hundreds of thousands of lines of secure processor designs to the world.

 By the time we come back next year we should have approximately 10